 Revolut for WooCommerce: Why I Built My Own Integration

-Where the off-the-shelf gateway fell short for us
+Where does the off-the-shelf Revolut gateway fall short?

 - The wallets were unreliable.
-Apple Pay and Google Pay are the fastest, highest-trust way to pay for the customers who have them, and they were not showing up or behaving consistently across devices and browsers.
-A wallet button that is sometimes there and sometimes not is worse than none, because it makes the checkout feel broken.
+Apple Pay and Google Pay are the fastest, highest-trust way to pay for the customers who have them, and they were not appearing or behaving consistently across devices and browsers.
+A wallet button that flickers in and out is worse than no button at all, because inconsistency reads as breakage.

 - The checkout jumped.
-The payment step shifted and re-rendered as it loaded and as the customer moved through it.
-That little jump, a layout shift, a redirect, a flash, reads to a shopper as instability, and instability is the last thing you want them feeling while holding their card.
+The payment area shifted and re-rendered as it loaded and as the customer moved through it.
+A layout shift, a redirect, a flash: each one reads to a shopper as instability, and instability is the last thing you want a person feeling while their card is in hand.

 - The card fields were too bare to trust.
-This was the big one.
-The default card inputs looked so plain and generic that they did not feel like part of our store.
-At the exact moment a customer is deciding whether to hand over their details, a field that looks unfinished quietly tells them not to.
-We could watch it cost us.
+This was the decisive one.
+The default inputs looked so plain and generic that they did not feel like part of the store, and at the moment a customer decides whether to hand over their details, a field that looks unfinished argues quietly against it.

-The instinct when card fields look untrustworthy is to build your own card form, and that instinct is dangerous, because the moment raw card data touches your own inputs and your own server, your PCI scope explodes.
-The breakthrough was realizing I did not have to choose between a trustworthy UI and a safe one.
+The instinct when card fields look untrustworthy is to build your own card form.
+That instinct is dangerous, because the moment raw card data touches your inputs and your server, your PCI scope explodes into a far more demanding compliance burden, the kind we walk through in the PCI compliance for custom checkouts guide.
+The breakthrough was realizing the choice between a trustworthy UI and a safe one is a false one.

-Revolut's web SDK exposes the card input as a secure hosted field, an iframe element you mount into your own page using createCardField, documented in the card field guide.
-The sensitive card entry stays inside Revolut's iframe, so card data never touches my code and PCI scope is unchanged, but I control everything around it: the container, the typography, the spacing, the labels, the card brand icons, the inline validation messages, and the trust cues.
+Revolut's web SDK exposes the card input as a secure hosted field, an iframe you mount into your own page with createCardField, documented in the card field guide.
+The sensitive entry stays inside Revolut's iframe, so card data never reaches my code and my PCI scope is unchanged, yet I control everything around it: the container, the typography, the spacing, the labels, the card-brand icons, the inline validation messages, and the trust cues.
 So I wrapped Revolut's secure element in a checkout that finally looked and felt like the rest of the store.

 import RevolutCheckout from '@revolut/checkout';